great-expectations/great_expectations/docs/guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md

 Now let's use our config to Profile our data and create a simple Expectation Suite!

-First we'll do some basic set-up - set up a Data Context and parse our YAML
+First we'll do some basic set-up - set up a <TechnicalTag tag="data_context" text="Data Context" /> and parse our YAML

 ```yaml file=../../../../tests/integration/docusaurus/expectations/advanced/multi_batch_rule_based_profiler_example.py#L102-L106
 ```